IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 Vulture (criminal/judiciary): he.
 Taciturn, old, spiteful.
 - Identity: Ezekiel Ashridge.
-- Hardline isolationist, politically opposed to Gyrfalcon, Kingfisher
+- Hardline isolationist, politically opposed to Gyrfalcon, Kingfisher, Macaw
+	- Thinks Macaw needs to approve more seagrass flats instead of saltwood, more farming instead of construction

 Macaw (agriculture/land use): he.
 Gregarious, comedic.
 - Identity: Gandras Dol.
 Prominent saltwood cultivator.
+	- Has been making precariously narrow margins
+	- Owes debt to Giltstern - father squandered much of family funds, took out a loan to buy back saltwood groves
 - One of the more popular of the councilors, often makes public appearances.
 - Softer/more optimistic on Kevara, sometimes called a sellout
-- Corrupt?
+- Corrupt.
+In charge of tax collection on agriculture, has been cutting taxes on his own groves

 Kingfisher (treasury/commerce): she.
 Distant, refined, calculating.
 - Identity: Qrystrin Eledeia.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.